Price Chopper Doubles Fuel AdvantEdge Requirements

 SCHENECTADY, N.Y. -- Price Chopper Supermarkets is doubling the amount customers need to spend on groceries before receiving benefits from the Fuel AdvantEdge program, according to a Business Review report.
 Starting May 13, customers will earn a 10-cents-per-gallon fuel discount at Sunoco gas stations for every $100 they spend on groceries, rather than every $50 they spend using their Price Chopper AdvantEdge card.

-"As much as customers tell us they like Fuel AdvantEdge, they like saving money directly on their food bill even more,” company spokeswoman Mona Golub told The Business Review.
-“We've turned down the volume on Fuel AdvantEdge so we can turn up the value on food pricing."
+"As much as customers tell us they like Fuel AdvantEdge, they like saving money directly on their food bill even more," said spokesperson Mona Golub.
+"We've turned down the volume on Fuel AdvantEdge so we can turn up the value on food pricing."

-Price Chopper customers have saved more than $250 million since the program debuted in 2007, according Neil Golub, executive chairman of the board.
+Price Chopper customers have saved more than $250 million since the program was enacted in 2007, said Neil Golub, executive chairman of the board.
 Golub added that Fuel AdvantEdge is "the longest-running and most successful promotion" the company has ever run.